Non-identical anyonic algebras from compact-field quantum geometry: Conclusions and outlook

-\section{Conclusions and outlook}
+\section{\bluehead{Conclusions and outlook}}

-\subsection{Conclusions}
+\subsection{\bluehead{Conclusions}}

 In this work, we demonstrated that geometric (Berry curvature) terms in generic conventional superconducting multiterminal junctions give rise to excitations with anyonic exchange statistics.
 The fractional exchange phase $\sim q/p$ is linked to the nonzero Chern numbers of the system, and can take in principle any rational value, such that there emerge Majoranas or even more general types of parafermions.
 The fractional exchange statistics can be measured by a periodicity breaking of the Aharonov-Casher phase, which is associated to a fractional flux carried by the excitations.
 Due to the emergent anyonic exchange statistics, the here considered system allows direct implementation of a simulation of fermionic systems with \textit{local} gate operations, relevant for a number of important problems, such as quantum computational chemistry.
-Errors within the hardware can be corrected by implementing a GKP code, which can be conveniently integrated into the above fermion simulation concept.
-We note in particular that the hardware overhead (especially for initialization and read-out) does not necessarily scale with the redundancy required for quantum error correction, as the latter scales with the magnitude of the Chern number, and not with the number of circuit nodes.